 These riced broccoli and beef bowls are not your average Chinese takeout beef and broccoli.
 And that’s a good thing!

-And can we talk about the newest player in the “riced” game??
+Can we talk about the newest player in the “riced” game??
 H-e-l-l-o riced broccoli!
-To be completely honest, I’m not a huge fan of broccoli and I don’t usually buy it to make ever.
-I’d rather have cauliflower!
+To be completely honest, I am not a huge fan of broccoli and I do not usually buy it ever.
+I would honestly rather have cauliflower!
+This recipe was a total game changer because I found that I like the texture a lot better than stalks of broccoli by themselves.

 You will not miss that overly saucy and salty stuff (and the fortune cookie that goes with it) when you try this super simple better-for-you version of beef and broccoli.
-Not to mention these bowls are packed with protein, fiber, and vitamin C and calcium rich broccoli.
+Not to mention these bowls are packed with protein, fiber, and the nutrients found in broccoli like calcium and vitamin C. It completely satisfied my craving for Chinese takeout and packs a healthier punch than what you would find in one of those meals.

-It’s a total game changer because I found that I like the texture a lot better than stalks of broccoli.
-You can get creative by using it as rice in a stir fry, on top of salads, in smoothies (if you dare), and as a great base for protein like steak, chicken or fish.
+Get creative with riced broccoli by using it as rice in a stir fry, on top of salads, in smoothies (if you dare), and as a great base for protein like steak, chicken or fish.

 My Instagram post was sponsored by Cece’s Veggie Noodle Co, but all opinions are my own!
-I’ve been getting many of their products for quite some time now, and truly amazed at how versatile they all are!
-If you’ve been following me on Instagram, then you know I’m crazy for the butternut squash noodles!
+I have been getting many of their products for a long time, and am truly amazed at how versatile they all are!
+If you have been following me, then you know I’m crazy for the butternut squash noodles!

 - 1 lb beef sirloin ( I used Pre Brands)